GaranSPB/my_js/README.md

 ```
 ### For fast usage
 ```
-Object.newproperty = decor(property,filter[,predicator]); // you can't control the object via the decorator
+Object.newproperty = decor(property,filter[,predicat]); // you can't control the object via the decorator
 ```